CaixdLab/CL4CaPro/README.md

   <li>Train a CL model by calling the script Auto_Train_GPU.py, which in turn calls main_CLCP.py for training the CL model and GenerateFeatures.py for extracting features from the CL model. </li>
   <li>Train and test a XGBoost classifier by calling Classifier_method.py or a Cox model by calling Cox_methods.py</li>
 </ul>
 As described in the paper, the following three Cox models are trained: Cox-EN, Cox-XGB, and Cox-nnet, when Cox_methods.py is called.
 To train the XGBoost classifer and the Cox-XGB model, the Python XGBoost module needs to be installed, which should have been done if the instllation script is run successfully.
-The Cox-nnet was downloaded from the following website: , and it should have been installed if the instllation script is run successfully.
+The Cox-nnet was downloaded from the following website: , and it should have been installed if the installation script is run successfully.

 ### Use the trained models